 Soft plastics will be converted into materials that can be used for roads, outdoor furniture and fencing, while electronic waste can potentially become asphalt, concrete building materials, new batteries and more.

-Toys, books and wearable clothes are donated to local charities and op shops, while unwearable items get diverted to programs by H&M and Zara to recover and create new fibres.
-Other problem waste such as batteries and lightbulbs are dropped off at proper recycling facilities capable of processing them.
+Toys, books and wearable clothes are donated to local charities and op shops, while unwearable items get diverted to programs by vetted partners to recover and create new fibres.
+Other problem waste, such as batteries and lightbulbs, is dropped off at proper recycling facilities capable of processing them.

-Since launching in October 2019, the Recyclesmart team has diverted 25 tonnes of recyclable waste from landfill.
-And for the rest of the month, it’s donating $1 from every pickup to Clean Up Australia.
+Since launching in October 2019, the Recyclesmart team has helped divert over 470 tonnes of recyclable waste from landfill.

-Recyclesmart currently services five councils in Greater Sydney, covering around 1 million residents in City of Sydney, Randwick City, Sutherland Shire, City of Canada Bay and Mosman Council.
+Recyclesmart currently services five councils in Greater Sydney, covering around 1 million residents in the Inner West, Waverley, Randwick, Penrith or Burwood council areas.
 The company is working to add more areas.